double-speak/doublespeak.github.io/_poems_2021/the-sand-and-the-angel.md

 transtitle: The Sand and the Angel
 author: Margherita Guidacci
 translator: Quinn Gruber
-transpoem: "I.\nThey were not needed, the temples in ruin at the edges of deserts,\nwith their broken columns and stairs that led nowhere;\nnor the sand-buried shipwrecks, nor the whitening bones by the sea;\nnot even the violence of fire through our fields and homes. \nEnough that the shadow rose from the room’s quietest corner,\nor kept watch behind our half-closed door —\nThe thin rain on windows, a tin sheet that wailed in wind:\nwe already knew we belonged to death.\n\nII.\nIf you want to leave your trace, person, just scratch the sand,\nbecause the tallest tower will become sand in the end.\nWrite your name on the deserted shore and pray the sea soon covers it with sorrow:\nbecause you yourself are sand, you are the death that remains after you.\n\nIII.\nEvery time we said goodbye,\nevery time we turned to childhood fallen at our backs\n(soul trembling in its long sorrow),\nevery time we separated from the beloved in the cold clarity of dawn,\nevery time we saw the enigma reseal itself over dead eyes,\nor even when we simply listened to wind in deserted streets,\nand watched autumn pass through the hills,\nit was the Angel at our side, consuming us.\n\nIV.\nNow our love will spread through vineyards and wheatfields, \nour venom in cacti and their mean spines.\nThe living will lean down to the springs and ask:\n“Who pushes this water toward us from the world’s inscrutable veins?” \nAnd long before the cold gathers them and night lies down on their heart,\neven in a midday of bees
-  \ and ardent nectars,\nthe living will know anguish because we are powerful and near\nand there is no escape from the circle in which we already hold them,\nwith every stalk that sprouted from us, and every fruit tree that bends full and grave to our earth.\n\nV.\nThe voices were last to separate themselves.
-Not the massive voices\nof the war and the hurricanes, \nnor the human, beloved voices,\nbut murmurs of grasses and waters,  wind’s laughter, rustle\nof leaves where invisible squirrels played,\ninsects’ joyed buzz  during many summers,\ndown to the insect that buzzed more insistently\nin the room where we didn’t want to die.\nAnd everything collided in a note, in a steady\nand whispered tumult, like blood,\nwhen our blood was living.
-  But by then we knew\nit was impossible to respond.\nAnd when the Angel asked: “Do you still want to remember?”\nWe ourselves begged: “Leave, so silence comes!”\n\n\nVI.\nNeither the broken branch nor the trampled grass on the paths\ntold us of its passage, but the touch of solitude\nthat each thing kept inside itself and offered us, freeing—\nafter the usual message—the other, unknown word. \nHow we startled, listening to it, how securely it set\nour heart on the invisible trail!\nSo we always followed you, Ruler and Beloved,\nand it didn’t surprise us, the white light in which you walked unveiled at our side,\n(Now that the body’s shadow has cut across death’s meridian),\nSince for a long time we knew only, we obeyed\nonly you, your fated prey, \nDragging, on the streets of the earth, your strange celestial chain..\n"
 poem: "I.\nNon occorrevano i templi in rovina sul limitare dei deserti,\nCon le colonne mozze e le gradinate che in nessun luogo conducono;\nNé i relitti insabbiati, le ossa biancheggianti lungo il mare;\nE nemmeno la violenza del fuoco contro i nostri